CogStack/cogstack-nlp/medcat-v2/docs/main.md

 ## Install using PIP (Requires Python 3.10+)
 Installation instructions are to follow upon a release of this version on PyPI.
 Though installation is likely to be simply `pip install "medcat>=2.0"` at that time.
-Currently the installation for the 2.0 beta release is simply:
+Currently the installation for the 2.0 release is simply:
 ```
 pip install medcat
 ```